Novel cluster-algebraic letters for 5- and 6-point QCD processes

 \subsection{Comparison with~\cite{Abreu:2024fei,Henn:2025xrc} and new 6-point massless letters}

 We now check our cluster-algebraic prediction against existing results in the literature.
 Canonical differential equations (CDE) for 6-point 2-loop massless planar integrals contributing to generic gauge theories have been derived in \cite{Abreu:2024fei,Henn:2025xrc} in the limit of four-dimensional external and internal momenta.
-The latter restriction is sufficient for computing the finite parts of respective 2-loop amplitudes, and significantly simplifies the calculation since the hardest integrals contributing can be shown to essentially start contributing at $\mathcal{O}(\epsilon)$, and thus decouple in the strict four dimensional limit where the dimensional regulator $\epsilon\to 0$.
+The latter restriction is sufficient for computing the finite parts of respective 2-loop amplitudes, and significantly simplifies the calculation since the hardest integrals contributing can be shown to essentially start at $\mathcal{O}(\epsilon)$ in the dimensional regulator, thus decoupling in the strict four-dimensional limit where $\epsilon\to 0$.

-The thus obtained canonical differential equations in $D=d=4$ contain 245 letters, however by constructing the space of functions containing the finite part of the amplitude in fact reveals that only 167 of them contribute.
+The canonical differential equations in $D=d=4$ obtained in this manner contain 245 letters, however by constructing the space of functions containing the finite part of the amplitude in fact reveals that only 167 of them contribute.
 For completeness we will carry out the comparison with the 245, henceforth denoted `CDE' letters, also monitoring the subset of 167 `amplitude' letters.

 We have checked that the alphabets \cite{Abreu:2024fei} and \cite{Henn:2025xrc} are equivalent, and for concreteness we will carry our comparison with the latter reference.
 This comparison is most simply carried out in the momentum twistor parameterisation~\eqref{eq:6p0mMand2br}-\eqref{eq:Z6p0m}, since many square roots rationalise.
 We take the union of the logarithms of the two alphabets and, as already mentioned in subsection~\ref{subsec:1loop6p1m}, find linear relations between them e.g. with (a homemade version of) the approach~\cite{Mitev:2018kie}.